Best Things Edinburgh March

 Best Things to Do in Edinburgh in March

-March not only sees the turn of the seasons but also marks the Spring Equinox on the 20th of March – a time of rebirth and the opportunity to begin new journeys that will help shape the rest of the year!
+March not only sees the turn of the seasons but also on the 20th of March marks the Spring Equinox – a time where the of rebirth and the opportunity to begin new journeys that will help shape the rest of the year!

 For visitors, it is one of the best times to explore.
 The summer crowds have not yet arrived, temperatures are on the rise, and there is space to experience the city’s world-renowned attractions at a gentler pace, including The Real Mary King’s Close with extended opening hours.